February 14, 2026 | Tax Debt | Tax Help

 What Is a Tax Warrant in NY?
 How to Resolve New York Tax Liens

 The New York Department of Taxation and Finance (NYS DTF) can file a tax warrant against you if you have delinquent income tax, sales tax, or other New York State taxes.
-This is the first collection action taken by the state, and it creates the legal pathway for the NYS DTF to seize your wages, bank accounts, and property to pay off the liability.
+A tax warrant is the first collection action taken by the state.

-If New York State has threatened to issue a warrant or a tax warrant has already been filed, you should consider contacting a NY tax attorney for help.
+If New York State has threatened to issue a tax warrant or one has already been filed, you should consider contacting a NY tax attorney for help.
 To get help now, contact the Timothy S. Hart Law Group, P.C. today.

 What is a Tax Warrant in NY?